rushi935993/Netflix-Festive-Movie-Preferences-Dashboard-Using-Power-BI/README.md

 The Netflix Movie Preference Dashboard is a versatile tool that empowers users to explore and understand Netflix’s content trends in a meaningful way.
 Whether analyzing year-wise releases, content duration, or audience ratings, this report is an essential resource for data analysis and visualization.

+# Contact

+Feel free to contact me on rushipatil935993@gmail.com for any collaboration or work related info.